lookmanbili/xe-architecture/README.md

-# XEO Architecture: X-Slot Elasticity and Orchestrating N-Expert LLM Clusters via Dynamic VRAM Shuffling
+# SMoE Architecture: X-Slot Elasticity and Orchestrating N-Expert LLM Clusters via Dynamic VRAM Shuffling

 The modern Mixture of Experts technique was designed to lower hardware requirements.
 In contrast to loading a whole model, it allows for selective economcal computation. yet it still demands that the entire expert library be stored in GPU memory.
 In other words: it requires every expert to reside in VRAM simultaneously.
 This 'VRAM tax' makes truly massive models expensve.